In My Skin (film): Legacy

 In 2022, the film played at Fantasia International Film Festival to mark its 20th anniversary.
 The same year, the Museum of Modern Art showed it as part of its Messaging the Monstrous: Body Horror film series.

-In promotion of In My Skin screening at MoMA, Screen Slate critic Elizabeth Horkley wrote of the its contemporary relevance: "Far from a product of Munchausen’s syndrome, Esther’s need to self harm seems to stem from a desire to be the sole caretaker—and decision maker—for her body.
+In promotion of In My Skin screening at MoMA, critic Elizabeth Horkley wrote of its contemporary relevance: "Far from a product of Munchausen's syndrome, Esther's need to self harm seems to stem from a desire to be the sole caretaker—and decision maker—for her body.
 The parallels to issues of bodily autonomy are explicit."